Welcome to my tales of travel and tech. (They go hand-in-hand in many ways.)

 Part of my own method was to stop renting an apartment.
 (My landlord needed it back so I made lemonade and full-filled my hopes of traveling again.)
 Absent a great apartment, I turned my rent money into travel money.
 It costs less to rent a dorm bed or a room almost any place in the world than it did for me to rent my LA apartment any given night!
 I don’t have rental income as you might, but I continue to do my regular job from wherever I am.
 If I you have a home you can rent it out and that rent could be your travel money.
 Or you can house swap.

 You don’t have to be wealthy or well-off!
 You can do it!

 If my travels inspire you to come out into new places and experiences — great!

-If my travels make good reading material and bring you into my life to share it and learn from it — that’s excellent too.
+If my travels are good reading and bring you into my life to share it and learn from it — fab.

 If you cannot travel physically, traveling vicariously is the next best thing, so I hope I do a good job of making people’s lives real for you.

 BTW, I have also started teaching travel and am working that out.